Frugality Creating Beauty: How Scrap Quilts Developed

 - Remove quilt immediately after the washer stops to minimize wrinkles and also color-bleeding.

 - Never put a quilt into the clothes dryer!
 Line dry on a breezy day.

 - Quilts can be dry-cleaned at your own risk, but we most definitely recommend washing.

-Over the centuries, various strategies have been developed to make it much easier for quilters to sew multi-angled quilts together.
-One of these strategies is paper piecing, which is often utilized to combine the complicated angles of the Mariner's Compass quilts
+For hundreds of years, all sorts of solutions have been produced to make it simpler for quilt-makers to piece multi-angled quilts together.
+One of these techniques is named paper piecing, which is usually used to assemble the complicated edges of the Mariner's Compass quilts

 .
 Paper piecing, as it name illustrates, uses a distinct paper pattern onto which the material cuts are sewn.
 The pattern helps the seamstress to accurately assemble the pieces together so that the finalized top will lie out flat.
 Techniques of this sort as this are a great aid to our quilters!